Antique Picture Frames, Ltd.

 Photo #7.
 Chloe, (far right), and longtime friends celebrate her 79th birthday at Morton's Steakhouse in Rosemont, IL. in 2004.

-In the fall of 2005, Chloe and her son James traveled throughout Ohio and Pennslyvania revisiting various relative's homes of her childhood memories including "Tara", a country inn on the Shenango river in Clark, PA. and the "Jonas Pierce Mansion" of Sharpsville, PA.
-She was especially proud of her two granddaughters, Laura and Kelly, as they attended college.
-(See Photo #8).
+In the fall of 2005, Chloe and her son James traveled throughout Ohio and Pennslyvania revisiting the various relative's homes of her childhood memories including "Tara", a country inn on the Shenango river in Clark, PA., and the "Jonas Pierce Mansion" of Sharpsville, PA.

-Chloe still loved boat cruises and visiting former vacation spots like Little Green Lake and Lake Geneva in Wisconsin.
-(See Photo #9).
+Chloe still loved boat cruises and visiting former vacation spots like Green Lake and Lake Geneva in Wisconsin.

 Chloe passed away after an extended illness on October 13, 2008 at the age of 83.
-She is survived by her sons Richard Alan and James, her daughter in law Mari Lu and her granddaughters Laura and Kelly.
+She is survived by her sons Richard Alan and James, and her granddaughters Laura and Kelly.

 "Her patience, her inner strength, and her devotion to family will be remembered and missed."
 Chloe's son, James.